BabylonJSGuide/Generator/content/advanced/mesh/Euler_Angles.md

 ## Euler Angles from Quaternions

-The Euler angles that can be used in mesh.rotation can be found from any quaternion this method
+The Euler angles that can be used in mesh.rotation can be found from any quaternion the following method

 ```javascript
 var euler = quaternion.toEulerAngles();